adamharrison/nginx-xapian/README.md

 ### `xapian_search`

+Takes a single argument, `on`.
+Allows this endpoint to return saerch results.

+### `xapian_directory`

-Takes exactly one argument; the directory to search.
-If specified, searching is enabled at this location.
+Takes at most argument; the directory to search.
+If specified, will build an index for the designated lcoation.
+If unspecified, will search the `root` folder.

 ### `xapian_index`